 - Be a Temporary Visitor for business (same is true for a Visa Waiver visitor to NC State)

-- Have residence in foreign country that he/she does not intend to abandon (same is true for a Visa Waiver visitor to NC State)
+- Have residence in foreign country that they do not intend to abandon (same is true for a Visa Waiver visitor to NC State)

 - Seek admission to U.S. for sole purpose of engaging in legitimate activities related to business or research (same is true for a Visa Waiver visitor to NC State)